Petticoat Junction: Home video

-On October 1, 2013, season three was released on DVD as a Walmart exclusive.
+On October 1, 2013, the third season was released on DVD as a Walmart exclusive.
 It received a full retail release on April 15, 2014.
+This is the only release to date to include English SDH subtitles.

+In 2019, the "Seasons 1-3" DVD set was released in the US; it was released in Australia in 2017 but from Shock Entertainment and coded for region 4.

+As of 2025, the show's last four seasons have yet to be released on DVD.

 Hooterville Cannonball

 Motion shots of the Hooterville Cannonball were filmed on the Sierra Railroad, based in Jamestown, California.
-The steam locomotive used was the 4-6-0 (ten-wheeler) Sierra No. 3, which has the distinction of appearing in more movies than any other locomotive.
-Its first sound film appearance was in 1929 with Gary Cooper in The Virginian, and it has since appeared in many other Westerns, including a prominent role in the climactic ending of Back to the Future Part III.
-It was also used in such television shows as Little House on the Prairie and The Iron Horse, as well as the TV series and movie Wild Wild West.
+The steam locomotive used was the 4-6-0 (ten-wheeler) engine Sierra No. 3, which has the distinction of appearing in more movies than any other locomotive and is disguised as the first classmate engine No. 8.
+Its first sound film appearance was in 1929 with Gary Cooper in The Virginian, and it has since appeared in many other Westerns, including a prominent role in the climactic ending of Back to the Future Part III as the second classmate engine No. 131.
+It was also used in such television shows as Little House on the Prairie and The Iron Horse, as well as the TV series and movie Wild Wild West as the third classmate engine No. 5 and The Color of a Brisk and Leaping Day as the fourth classmate engine No. 27 and Casey Jones as the fifth classmate engine No. 1.
 Today, the Sierra No. 3 locomotive is still operational and located at Railtown 1897 State Historic Park.

-A full-sized locomotive replica was used for studio scenes in and around the locomotive cab.
+A full-sized locomotive replica of the engine was used for studio scenes in and around the locomotive cab.
 The prop locomotive was provided by the Hoyt Hotel in Portland, Oregon.
 It was displayed in the lobby of the hotel as part of the décor of its Barbary Coast Lounge, hence the screen credit at the end of each episode "Train furnished by Barbary Coast, Hoyt Hotel, Portland, Oregon".
-The replica still exists, although it has been restored to its pre-Petticoat Junction appearance as a locomotive called the Emma Sweeny, and is on public display under shelter in Santa Rita Park in Durango, Colorado.
+The replica of the engine still exists, although it has been restored to its pre-Petticoat Junction appearance as a locomotive called the Emma Sweeny, and is on public display under shelter in Santa Rita Park in Durango, Colorado.